 Longboard vs Shortboard: A detailed analysis

-The Ultimate Guide To Longboard vs Shortboard are given below:
+The Ultimate Guide To Longboard vs Shortboard is given below:

 1-Longboard